-Student Advisers offer individualised assistance to help you solve your problems or identify where you need to go for help with these issues.
-Your Adviser will refer you to specialised support if necessary and follow up to see how it's all going.
-From simple requests for information, to more complex and serious matters, Student Advisers are your first point of contact.
+Student advisers offer individualised assistance to help you solve your problems or identify where you need to go for help with these issues.
+Your adviser will refer you to specialised support if necessary, and follow up to see how it's all going.
+From simple requests for information to more complex and serious matters, student advisers are your first point of contact.

-CALD (Migrant) Student Advisers
+CALD Student Advisers

-International Student Advisers
+International and English Language Centre Student Advisers

 The International Student Advisers in Launceston and Hobart offer information and assistance with services such as pre-departure, settlement, orientation programs, personal welfare support, financial or safety concerns and referral to other services.